75 Things You Should Never Do For Your Health

 "Research has shown that foods that are blue or purple in color can help reduce inflammation," says Conrad.

-Recommendation: "The active ingredient called anthrocyans can reduce the inflammatory process naturally, and are commonly found in foods such as blueberries or eggplant."
+The Rx: "The active ingredient called anthrocyans can reduce the inflammatory process naturally, and are commonly found in foods such as blueberries or eggplant."
 Enjoy also plums, red cabbage, cherries and blackberries.

 You Replace Sleep with Coffee

 "If you drink to stave off the effects of a poor night's rest with lots of caffeine spread throughout the day, you are doomed to have a poor night of sleep again, followed by a similar feeling of fatigue the next day," says Kansagra.
 "This can be a difficult cycle to break and eventually, once the caffeine is out of your body, the sleepiness will return."

 "Unfortunately, there is no such thing as getting used to less sleep," adds Kansagra.
 "When you are chronically sleep-deprived, the feeling of sleepiness becomes the new normal, so people who are used to sleep deprivation often report that they feel fine.
 However, when sleep-deprived adults perform tasks that test certain brain capabilities, their performance continues to decline the longer they are sleep-deprived.
 So although you may feel like you've gotten accustomed to sleeping less, your brain is not necessarily performing at its best."

 "Most people make a mistake by blindly counting calories instead of paying attention to the quality of the food, and how it contributes to, or how it damages our health," says Viseslav Tonkovic-Capin, MD a Kansas City-based dermatologist.
 "One calorie from highly processed food cannot be the same as one calorie from fruit, for example."

 "Many people would take and keep taking medicine prescribed by their healthcare provider without knowing what it's for and what possible side effects it could have," says Tonkovic-Capin.